Highlights

 With numerous deals made in a variety of businesses, Barbara Corcoran has built her unique presence as an investor on the show.

 Being a regular investor on the show since its first season, Barbara has invested in 53 businesses to date.
-But in its long history of fifteen years, her biggest investment was for Coverplay.
-Barbara invested $350K for 40% equity in this company selling washable slipcovers.
+But in its long history of fifteen years, her biggest investment was in Coverplay.
+Barbara invested $350K for 40% equity in this company, selling washable slipcovers.

 With a value reaching over $5 million, she has made the maximum investments in consumer-based verticals, including food, fashion, and lifestyle.
 Out of them all, she has often claimed that her most successful investment to date is The Comfy, in which she invested $50K for a 30% equity stake.

-The Comfy received immense love of consumers after its appearance on Shark Tank.
-With bulk orders, the business became huge and Barbara earned around $480 million with this single deal.
+The Comfy received immense love from consumers after its appearance on Shark Tank.
+With bulk orders, the business became huge, and Barbara earned around $480 million with this single deal.

 Some of her other profitable investments on the show include Pipcorn, Grace and Lace, and Cousins Maine Lobster.
 By 2024, Pipcorn made an annual revenue of $12 million.
 Whereas, Grace and Lace and Cousins Maine Lobster earned a lifetime revenue of $50 million and $85 million by 2024 and 2023, respectively.